VeriBlock/pop-bch/IntegrationMarkDown.md

 ## Adding VeriBlock payloads p2p broadcasting

 For the correct work of the veriblock pop mempool we should update and add new rules for the ATV, VTB, VBK and broadcast it through the network.
-All these functionality have been added to the p2p_sync.hpp, p2p_sync.cpp. vbk/p2p_sync.hpp
+All these functionality add to the p2p_sync.hpp, p2p_sync.cpp.\
+[<font style="color: red">vbk/p2p_sync.hpp</font>]
 ```
 #ifndef BITCOIN_SRC_VBK_P2P_SYNC_HPP
 #define BITCOIN_SRC_VBK_P2P_SYNC_HPP